Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The tag lets people know that the dog belongs to someone and is not a stray dog.

-Secondly, if someone finds your dog, the tag will provide a means of that person getting in touch with you.
-Without it, a perspective hero has no way of knowing who to contact, and your dog is on its way to the shelter.
+Secondly, if someone finds your dog, the tag will provide a means for that person to get in touch with you.
+Without it, a perspective hero cannot know who to contact, and your dog is on its way to the shelter.

 License Your Dog and Consider Microchipping and Tracking Devices

 Consider this scenario.
-You lose your dog, and it has no tags, it is not licensed, and the dog is not microchipped.
-So your dog ends up in the shelter, and now you have no way to prove that it belongs to you.
+You lose your dog, which has no tags, is not licensed, and is not microchipped.
+So your dog ends up in the shelter, and now you cannot prove it belongs to you.

 Most agencies will check/scan your dog for a microchip if it gets lost without its collar and tags, so it’s a great backup.
 In addition, microchipping is relatively inexpensive, and most vets will do it when they spay or neuter your dog.

-In my article, The Full Cost of Owning a Golden Retriever (Plus Cost-Saving Tips), I outline the typical costs of Golden Retriever ownership, including licensing, registration, and microchipping (about $10 to $75, depending on the area you live).
+In my article, Golden Retriever Cost Guide (Plus Money-Saving Tips), I outline the typical costs of Golden Retriever ownership, including licensing, registration, and microchipping (about $10 to $75, depending on the area you live).

 Always make sure your contact information is up to date.
-A microchip or dog tag is only as good as the most recent contact information it contains.
+A microchip or dog tag is only as good as its most recent contact information.

 Monitor Common Escape Areas: The Yard, Front Door, and Car

 Make sure you check your yard for common escape points and weaknesses.
-For example, make certain gates are closed, and there are no holes in or under fences.
+For example, ensure gates are closed, and there are no holes in or under fences.
 Check for weak areas regularly.

 Also, watch when opening the front door when returning or leaving.
-Often dogs will run out the front door when your arms are full of groceries or when you’re distracted.
+Dogs often run out the front door when your arms are full of groceries or when you’re distracted.

 Teach Reliable Recall

-If your dog cannot reliably come to you when called in any environment, and regardless of distractions, then ensure it is securely on a leash at all times.
+If your dog cannot reliably come to you when called in any environment, regardless of distractions, ensure it is securely on a leash at all times.

 What Are the Chances of Finding My Golden Retriever?

-On both occasions that my friend lost their Golden Retriever, the dog was found.
-And, it appears the statistics confirm the high rate of recovery for most dogs.
+The dog was found on both occasions when my friend lost their Golden Retriever.
+And it appears the statistics confirm the high rate of recovery for most dogs.

 The chances of your finding your Golden Retriever are excellent.
 According to a survey by the ASPCA, 93% of lost dogs were recovered.
 In addition, 49% of recovered dogs were found by searching the neighborhood, while 15% were located from a dog tag or microchip.

-You can see by the ASPCA survey the value of searching the neighborhood, as well as equipping your dog with tags and a microchip.
-And, consider that the study was done in 2012, so I suspect the frequency of dogs found from tags and especially microchipping has increased.
+You can see from this ASPCA survey the value of searching the neighborhood and equipping your dog with tags and a microchip.
+And, considering that the study was done in 2012, I suspect the frequency of dogs found from tags, especially microchipping, has increased.